 - Dogs headed out for an extended period to exercise don’t need extra clothing.

 Consider putting booties on your dog

 Whether or not your dogs need booties is a matter of opinion.
-Some dogs can benefit from them, while others are just fine without them.
-The experts suggest that if your dog has furry feet that collect snow and dirt between the toes, you should put on dog booties.
+Some dogs can benefit from them, while others are fine without them.
+The experts suggest that if your dog has furry feet that collect snow and dirt between the toes, it should wear dog booties.

-Dogs’ paw pads are sensitive to cold temperatures so you can buy booties for your dogs to make their winter walks comfortable.
-But the right fit is very important otherwise your dog will not be able to enjoy the walks.
+Dogs’ paw pads are sensitive to cold temperatures, so you can buy booties for your dogs to make their winter walks comfortable.
+But the right fit is essential.
+Otherwise, your dog will not be able to enjoy the walks.